clowdr-app/clowdr/README.md

 **_You will need to do online testing with Auth0 for non-minor PRs to be considered for merging._**

-#### 1. Configure Default Application
+#### 0. Create account

 1. Visit [auth0.com](https://auth0.com)
 1. Click `Sign up`.
 1. You may either create an Auth0 account or use an existing account with one of the other authentication providers offered.
 1. Fill in company name if appropriate and click `Next`

+#### 1. Configure application

-1. Click `Applications` in the left sidebar and then the `Applications` menu item.
+1. In the left sidebar under `Applications`, click `Applications`.
 1. There should be a single application named `Default Application`.
+If not, create an application.
 Click on it to go to its settings page.
 1. Rename the Default Application if you'd like, and make a note of the following configuration parameters:
    - Domain
    - Client ID